What Should I Pay

 When my voice is used in the public domain a usage fee or buyout fee is negotiated.
 This includes TV, Radio, websites, social media, in store announcement systems and anything that the general public may hear.
 If it’s a TVR usage deal, then the price is worked out according to the standard maths at usefee.tv, an industry standard for us voiceovers.

 If you require me to come to your studio of choice the fee includes travel within the M25, if it’s outside then travel expenses will be charged at cost.
 If you require IPDTL, Source Connect or hire of a studio in London – then a hire fee of £40 per hour will be added to the final charge.

 I am a professional voiceover, with over 10 years experience in the field – this isn’t a hobby for me, I take my career very seriously and have great pride in delivering the best voiceovers for my customers.
 If you are a non-profit making organisation or a charity, then different rules apply.
 Please contact me to discuss your projects.

-Payments accepted via Bank Transfer, Credit/Debit Card (Stripe) and PayPal with 0% handling fees.
+Payments accepted via Bank Transfer, Credit/Debit Card (Stripe) and PayPal.
+Handling fees may apply.
 Currencies accepted – Sterling (£), Euro (€) and US Dollar ($).